magronp/NMF-binary/README.md

-#  Content-aware music recommendation using the AVD model of musical preference
+#  Nonnegative matrix factorization from binary data via majorization-minimization

-This repository contains the code for reproducing the experiments in our paper entitled [Leveraging the structure of musical preference in content-aware music recommendation](https://arxiv.org/abs/2010.00392), published at the IEEE International Conference on Audio, Speech and Signal Processing (ICASSP) I2021.
+This repository contains the code for reproducing the experiments in our paper entitled [Nonnegative matrix factorization from binary data via majorization-minimization](https://arxiv.org/abs/2010.00392), published in the IEEE Signal Processing Letters in 2022.

 ### Getting the data